Meat Loaf: Political affiliations

 Meat Loaf was not officially registered with any political party.
 In 1997, he performed at an inaugural ball during the second inauguration of Bill Clinton, and attended the first inauguration of George W. Bush in 2001.
 He donated to the presidential campaigns of Republican candidates Rick Santorum and John McCain, the latter of whom became the party's nominee in the 2008 United States presidential election.

-On October 25, 2012, Meat Loaf endorsed Mitt Romney for president, citing poor Russia–United States relations as a major reason he had been "arguing for Mitt Romney for a year".
+On October 25, 2012, Meat Loaf endorsed Mitt Romney for president, citing poor Russia–United States relations as a major reason he had been "arguing for Mitt Romney for a year."
 He said, "I have never been in any political agenda in my life, but I think that in 2012 this is the most important election in the history of the United States."
 He then said there are "storm clouds" over the United States and "thunder storms" over Europe: "There are hail storms – and I mean major hail storms! – in the Middle East.
 There are storms brewing through China, through Asia, through everywhere."
 The same day, he performed "America the Beautiful" standing next to Romney.

 In a 2017 interview with Billboard, he made positive remarks about President Donald Trump, Ivanka Trump, and Donald Trump Jr.; they had worked together on The Celebrity Apprentice in 2011.
-When asked if he would vote for Trump, Meat Loaf said: "I would vote for you.
-In fact, I'll help you with your campaign."
-In 2020, he said he was not 100% supportive of Trump.
+When asked during an episode of The Celebrity Apprentice if he would vote for Trump, Meat Loaf said: "I would vote for you.
+In fact, I'll help you with your campaign.".
+Though months after that, according to a 2020 interview, he had a confrontation with Trump over a response to a journalist implying that Trump would be better as a financial advisor than a president.
+He recalls saying "You’re not running for President, back off man!" and said of the event "I stood up to him because I’m really not afraid of him".

-Climate change denial
+Climate change views

 Meat Loaf said that he did not believe in climate change.
 In an interview with the Daily Mail in 2020, he called Greta Thunberg "brainwashed" due to her views on climate change, saying: "I feel for that Greta.
 She has been brainwashed into thinking that there is climate change and there isn't.
-She hasn't done anything wrong but she's been forced into thinking that what she is saying is true".
+She hasn't done anything wrong but she's been forced into thinking that what she is saying is true."

 Criticism of COVID-19 rules

-He was critical of the COVID-19 lockdowns during the COVID-19 pandemic, telling the Pittsburgh Post-Gazette in August 2021, "I hug people in the middle of COVID ...
+He was critical of the COVID-19 lockdowns during the COVID-19 pandemic, telling the Pittsburgh Post-Gazette in August 2021: "I hug people in the middle of COVID ...
 I understood stopping life for a little while, but they cannot continue to stop life because of politics."
-He opposed mask mandates and described a person who called for people on airplanes to wear masks as a "Nazi" and "power-mad".
+He opposed mask mandates and described a person who called for people on airplanes to wear masks as a "Nazi" and "power-mad."
 Meat Loaf then said: "If I die, I die, but I'm not going to be controlled."
+While no official cause of death has been announced, it is speculated that he did die of COVID-19.